aayush01x/Hack-to-Capture-GDG/week-2/assignment-submissions/aryan_kadam_230221/part2/lab1.md

 ```
 The above lists the processes that were going on just before the crash and I found some processes that look of interest to me .
 First is obviously cmd.exe which was being executed , we also had ms-paint.exe running along with a WIN-Rar file which looks suspicious.

+I wanted to check what commands were being executed on the cmd as they told us that suddenly black window appeared and everything crashed , but I'm facing issues in finding the commands which will give me the info.
+I know the commands for volatility 2 but I was not able to find its equivalent and hence was not able to proceed with the other parts